-\ IMPORTANT NOTE FOR IN-PERSON, STRUCTURED REMOTE (SR), AND HYBRID (HYB) COURSES: When signing up for a mixture of in-person, structured remote, or hybrid classes, please be sure to leave sufficient time between classes to move between campus and an appropriate workspace for your structured remote session.
-It is generally not advised to schedule in-person, structured remote, or hybrid classes back-to-back.
+When signing up for a mixture of structured remote and hybrid classes, please be sure to leave sufficient time between classes to move between campus and an appropriate workspace for your structured remote session.
+It is generally not advised to schedule structured remote and hybrid remote classes back-to-back.